ock666/Serpentcoin/README.md

 balance checking with public/private keys, UTXO's?
 DONE [x]

-a fully hectic PoW algorithm (PoS actually stands for piece of shit)
+a fully hectic PoW algorithm (PoS actually stands for piece of shit) Also, finding a more efficient and randomised way of finding proofs so it isnt just the fastest node to find the proof everytime.

 an actual personal use case? apart from learning?  || WIP